 “India is a developing country”.
 We have been listening to this for decades.
 Now the question is when our country will be a developed one?
 Is our country progressing towards it?
-As a global leader in the IT and engineering sector will Automation be a boon for our country or a bane in this race to be successfully developed?
+As a global leader in the IT and engineering sector; will Automation be a boon for our country or a bane?

 What is automation?

-It’s is the creation of a technology that can replace human labor.
-Automation is being used in many areas such as transport, defense, medical and manufacturing.
+It’s is the creation of a technology that can replace human labour.
+Automation is being used in many areas such as transport, defence, medical and manufacturing.
 Virtual, augmented and mixed reality has open a new portal for innovation and inventions.
-Now we can play outdoor games indoor, watch videos as the perspective of the camera, all with the help of virtual reality.
+Now we can play outdoor games indoor, watch videos as the perspective of the camera; all with the help of virtual reality.
 As an independent concept, mixed reality combines the best of both virtual reality and augmented reality.
-When used to classify the larger scope of reality technologies, it refers to the coverage of all possible variations and compositions of real and virtual objects.
+When used to classify the larger scope of reality technologies; it refers to the coverage of all possible variations and compositions of real and virtual objects.
 It is rapidly evolving and its impact on technology is increasing quickly.

 Automation in our daily lives

-As the law of alchemy suggests, for some good, there will always be equally bad and “Everything good comes with a price” and in most cases that price is “unemployment”.
-Not only low skilled people but many highly skilled people are also getting replaced, and in a country like India where unemployment is already at its peak, this price of unemployment could be extremely high.
-The increase in life expectancy is leading to overpopulation and imbalance in nature because of which are exploiting and destroying our planet.
-Using automation in agriculture is degrading the quality of food due to more emphasis on the use of artificial products and fertilizers.
+As the law of alchemy suggests, for some good, there will always be equally bad.
+“Everything good comes with a price” and in most cases that price is “unemployment”.
+Not only low skilled people but many highly skilled people are also getting replaced.
+And in a country like India where unemployment is already at its peak.
+The increase in life expectancy is leading to overpopulation and imbalance in nature; as we are exploiting and destroying our planet.
+Using automation in agriculture is degrading the quality of food; as more emphasis is on the use of artificial products and fertilizers.